MARCH

 FROM COVER TO COVER

-Teaching Little Fingers to Play by John Thompson was my first piano book, I remember the lessons on each page, and how much excitement I felt when it was time to turn the page and learn a new tune.
-I remember the lyrics and the music.
-Even to this day, once in awhile, I grab John Thompson's books and play the music.
+Teaching Little Fingers to Play by John Thompson was my first piano book.
+I remember the lessons on each page and the excitement I felt when it was time to turn the page and learn a new tune.
+I still remember the lyrics and the music, and even now I occasionally pick up John Thompson's books and play through them.

-Beyer's piano method was another book that I played from cover to cover, it surprised me how much joy I experienced playing all the exercises that most people would regard as monotonous or meaningless.
-The truth is, practicing has never been an issue for me.
-I can always play my piece one more time.
+Beyer's piano method was another book I played from cover to cover, I was surprised by how much joy I found in playing exercises that most people would regard as monotonous or meaningless.
+The truth is, practicing has never been an issue for me_ I can always play a piece just one more time.

 TECHA

-I remember the out-of-tune, black piano where I played my first do-re-mi.
-The school, and the classroom seemed bigger then, than they really are.
-I did not know much about my first piano teacher.
-Although, I could tell she was hugely kind and passionate about music; If my memory hasn't failed me, she went by the name Techa, there were rumors she was originally from Puebla City.
+I remember the out-of-tune black piano where I played my first do-re-mi.
+The school and the classroom seemed much bigger then than they really are.
+I did not know much about my first piano teacher, but I could tell she was deeply kind and passionate about music.
+If my memory hasn't failed me, her name was Techa, and there were rumors she came from Puebla City.

-The laughter and joy she expressed after we'd, successfully, played a duet, had stayed in my memory.
-I will esteem that moment for the rest of my life.
-It is because of her, that I love playing duets.
-Making music with a group, takes away the isolation and mystery that, musicians, now and then, experience.
+The laughter and joy she expressed after we successfully played a duet have stayed with me.
+I will cherish that moment for the rest of my life. because of her, I love playing duets.
+Making music with others takes away the isolation and mystery that musicians sometimes experience.

 ILIANA

-There was a second teacher I had in the beginning of my adventure, things were getting more serious, after a while, music was more challenging and it required more effort to learned.
-The secrets of music were unraveling little by little in front of my own very eyes.
+There was a second teacher I had in the beginning of my adventure, as things grew more serious, music became more challenging and it required greater effort to learned.
+The secrets of music were unraveled little by little before my very eyes.

-I remember the clean house, and the upright piano in the living room, and I also remember traveling 45 min to my piano lesson, there, in that well kept house, my teacher, (a middle age, tiny woman) waited for me to arrived, and every Saturday morning we had a piano lesson for a whole hour, I knew she had other students but I never met anybody else.
+I remember the tidy house with its upright piano in the living room, and the 45 minute trip I made each week to my lesson.
+In that well kept home, my teacher_ a small, middle age woman_ waited for me to arrived.
+Each Saturday morning we spent a full hour at the piano.
+I knew she had other students, though I never met a single one.

 BE AFRAID

-Baroque and Classical music were her favorite styles to teach: Beethoven, Haydn, Mozart, they all were ever present, however, when she played Bach, it came with a warning: “Be afraid”_ she’d said_ “Bach requires patience and diligence, both hands are of equal importance”.
-Playing music by Bach feels much the same as the month of March, as, I get to experience Summer in the light and Winter in the shade.
+She loved teaching Baroque and Classical music_ Beethoven, Haydn, Mozart were always present in our lesson.
+But when she played Bach, she gave a warning: “Be afraid”, she would say.
+“Bach requires patience and diligence; both hands are of equal importance”.
+To me, playing Bach feels much like the month of March_ when one can find Summer in the light and Winter in the shade.

-Inarguably, I learned that playing Bach, one must develop military discipline and yes, I am very afraid of Bach's music, but it is equally satisfying to play, nonetheless.
-And just to be fair, all baroque music requires careful attention and it has my most sincere respect.
+Undeniably, I learned that to play Bach one must develop military discipline.
+His music still intimidates me_ yet it is equally satisfying to play.
+To be fair, all baroque music requires careful attention, and it has my deepest respect

 THANK YOU

-The elegance, the gentleness, the rapid rhythm of this composition, reminds me of my teacher's driven disposition.
-It brings to mind, all at once, the fast pace of the lessons and the leisure we took to pay attention to the details.
-The strict precision of the beat, depicts my teacher Iliana's musical genius, and the seriousness but warm melody, outlines the disposition of my teacher Techa.
+The elegance, gentleness, and rapid rhythm of this composition reminds me of both teachers' driven dispositions.
+It brings to mind, all at once, the fast pace of the lessons and the leisure they took in attending to detail.
+The strict precision of the ostinato beat reflects Iliana's musical genius, while the serious yet warm melody, outlines Techa's nature.

-It's then of no surprise, that the feelings of freedom and determination this music duet provokes in my frame of mind makes me yearn for more.
-The rhythm resembles a light walk in the park, but nonetheless, at moments, it is like a vicious circle where I find myself confine, but I do not want to escape.
+It is no surprise that the feelings of freedom and determination this duet stirs in me make me yearn for more.
+At times the rhythm resembles a light walk in the park, yet at moments it becomes a vicious circle where I feel confined, _though I have no desire to escape.

-I am dedicating March to my piano teachers, for taking the time and making all the effort to teach me, but more importantly, for inculcating in me, the love for piano music.
-I would not had accomplished what I did in all these years if it was't for their patience and skills.
+I am dedicating March to my piano teachers_ for the time they gave me, the effort they made, and, most importantly, for instilling in me a love for music.
+I would not have accomplished what I have over the years without their patience and skills.

 Thank you Techa,